uggedal/going/README.md

 going
 =====

 Ensure your processes are still `going`.
-A simple ICS licensed process supervisor written in 359 lines of C.
+A simple ISC licensed process supervisor written in 359 lines of C.

 See [the going documentation][doc] for more information.